 George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

-If you worked or lived next to the west side of George AFB, worked at an engine test cell or the weapons test bunker, you were probably exposed to unsafe levels of fission byproducts (radioactive dust) from the decontamination of aircraft and equipment used in the nuclear bomb test at Nevada Test Site (NTS).
-Aircraft from George AFB participated in the US Atmospheric Nuclear Weapons Testing Program at the Nevada Proving Grounds (Nevada Test Site).
-These aircraft performed atomic cloud sampling, weather observations and aerial photography resulting in some of the aircraft, equipment, and personnel becoming highly contaminated with fission byproducts from the nuclear bomb test.
-The returning aircraft were washed down or stored onsite, at George AFB, until the radioactive contamination decayed to safe levels and then washed down.
+If you worked or lived next to the west side of George AFB, worked at an engine test cell or the weapons test bunker, you were likely exposed to unsafe levels of fission byproducts (radioactive dust) from the decontamination of aircraft and equipment used in the open-air nuclear test at the Nevada Test Site (NTS).
+This exposure could potentially pose serious health risks to you and your children.
+Aircraft from George AFB participated in the Atmospheric Nuclear Weapons Testing at the Nevada Proving Grounds/Nevada Test Site (NTS).
+These aircraft performed atomic cloud sampling, weather observations, and aerial photography, resulting in some of the aircraft, equipment, and personnel becoming highly contaminated with fission byproducts from the nuclear bomb test.
+The returning aircraft were washed down or stored onsite at George AFB until the radioactive contamination decayed to safe levels and then washed down.

-There are approximately a dozen documents published by the US Government, including the Air Force, Atomic Energy Commission (AEC), and Defense Nuclear Agency (DNA), which mention the Atmospheric Nuclear Weapons Test Decontamination Centers, for aircraft, crews, and equipment, at George AFB.
-However, the Air Force Civil Engineer Center (AFCEC) Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Administrative Record for George AFB contains NO mention of an assessment or remediation of the radioactive waste that these decontamination centers would have caused.
+There are dozens of documents published by the US Government, including the Air Force, Atomic Energy Commission (AEC), and Defense Nuclear Agency (DNA), which mention the Atmospheric Nuclear Weapons Test Decontamination Centers for aircraft, crews, and equipment at George AFB.
+However, the Air Force Civil Engineer Center’s CERCLA Administrative Record for George AFB contains NO mention of an assessment or remediation of the radioactive waste these decontamination centers would have generated.

-When the Air Force and DoD chose to suppress information, withhold documents, and deny the existence of the George AFB’s Atmospheric Nuclear Weapons Testing Decontamination & Decommissioning Centers, the Air Force lied:
+When the Air Force and DoD chose to suppress information, withhold documents, and deny the existence of the George AFB’s Atmospheric Nuclear Weapons Testing Decontamination & Decommissioning Centers, they were not just being secretive; they were lying:

 • To the Senate Committee on Governmental Affairs;